Lacey City Council

 Public Comment for Council Meetings

-In-Person during Regular Meetings (1st and 3rd Thursdays): Verbal public comment can be provided in-person at Regular Meetings (1st and 3rd Thursdays).
-Individuals can register at the Regular Meeting on the sign-up sheet in the Council Chambers.
+In-Person: Verbal public comment can be provided in-person at Regular Meetings (1st and 3rd Tuesdays) and Worksessions (2nd and 4th Tuesdays).
+Individuals can register at the sign-up sheet in the Council Chambers.
 See policy below on opportunities for those that do not pre-register.

-Verbal public comment can be provided remotely at Regular Meetings (1st and 3rd Thursdays).
+Verbal public comment can be provided remotely at Regular Meetings (1st and 3rd Tuesdays) and Worksessions (2nd and 4th Tuesdays).
 Individuals can preregister using the link provided on the meeting agenda.
 Instructions and access details will be provided once registration is complete.
-Registration for remote verbal public comment closes at 4:00 p.m. on the day of the meeting.
+Registration for remote verbal public comment closes at 4 p.m. on the day of the meeting.

 Written: Written public comments may be submitted by email to publiccomment@cityoflacey.org.
-Written comments will be provided to the City Council electronically prior to a Regular or Worksession meeting.
+Written comments will be provided to the City Council electronically prior to a Regular, or a Worksession meeting.
 Written public comments are not addressed during the Council meeting but are added to the official record.
-Written public comments must be submitted by 4:00 p.m. the day of the meeting.
+Written public comments must be submitted by 4 p.m. the day of the meeting.

 The City Council Policies and Procedures Manual provides the following for Public Comment: